Meir Zarchi

-Meir Zarchi (מאיר זרחי; born 1937) is an Israeli-American film director, screenwriter and producer.
+Meir Zarchi (מאיר זרחי) is an Israeli-American film director, screenwriter and producer.

 Career

 Zarchi's first professional film credit came from providing the story for the 1962 Israeli drama, Nini.

 Zarchi's first film as director was I Spit on Your Grave a.k.a.
 Day of the Woman (1978), which starred Camille Keaton, whom he married the following year.
 Grave, the story of a woman seeking violent revenge on the men who raped her, was considered controversial at the time of its release and suffered censorship in various countries.
-In 2010, Zarchi executive-produced the remake of I Spit on Your Grave, and the remake's subsequent sequels: I Spit on Your Grave 2 (2013) and I Spit on Your Grave III: Vengeance Is Mine (2015).

 Zarchi's sophomore effort came seven years later with the revenge-drama set in New York City, Don't Mess with My Sister (a.k.a.
-“Family and Honor”), which was nominated by the American Film Institute, The Hollywood Reporter and Billboard Magazine, as Best Fiction Feature Length Film on video.
-He acted as the Executive Producer for the movie Holy Hollywood, a comedy-drama about wannabe actors, starring Mickey Rooney.
-Holy Hollywood was written and directed by Meir's son, Terry Zarchi, who also made a documentary, Growing Up With I Spit On Your Grave, planned for release in conjunction with the launching of the sequel in 2018.

-Zarchi published his latest novel-screenplay, Death Wish Soozan.
+“Family and Honor”) (1985), which was nominated by the American Film Institute, The Hollywood Reporter and Billboard Magazine, as Best Fiction Feature Length Film on video.
+He acted as the Executive Producer for the movie Holy Hollywood (1999), a comedy-drama about wannabe actors, starring Mickey Rooney.
+Holy Hollywood was written and directed by Meir's son, Terry Zarchi.
+In 2013, Meir Zarchi published his latest novel-screenplay, Death Wish Soozan.

-Nearly forty years after the original film, Zarchi filmed the official sequel, I Spit on Your Grave: Deja Vu, which was released in 2019 with Keaton reprising her role as Jennifer Hills.